-- (1) Amount shown is net of expenses reimbursable by Nycomed. - (2) Includes stock-based compensation expenses of \$1.2 million and \$614,000 for the three months ended March 31, 2007 and 2006, respectively.
+(2) Includes stock-based compensation expenses of \$1.6 million and \$1.2 million for the three months ended March 31, 2008 and 2007, respectively.

 We cannot reasonably estimate the timing and costs of our research and development programs due to the risks and uncertainties associated with developing pharmaceutical systems as outlined in the "Risk Factors" section of this report.
 The duration of development of our research and development programs may span as many as ten years or more, and estimation of completion dates or costs to complete would be highly speculative and subjective due to the numerous risks and uncertainties associated with developing pharmaceutical products, including significant and changing government regulation, the uncertainties of future preclinical and clinical study results, the uncertainties with our collaborators' commitment and progress to the programs and the uncertainties associated with process development and manufacturing as well as sales and marketing.
 In addition, with respect to our development programs subject to third-party collaborations, the timing and expenditures to complete the programs are subject to the control of our collaborators.
 Therefore, we cannot reasonably estimate the timing and estimated costs of the efforts necessary to complete the research and development programs.
 For additional information regarding these risks and uncertainties, see "Risk Factors" below.